Hadsten

-Hadsten (locally /da/) is a railway town in central Denmark and, with a population of 8,560 (1 January 2025), the largest town in Favrskov Municipality located in Region Midtjylland in Central Jutland.
+Hadsten (locally /da/) is a railway town in central Denmark and, with a population of 8,551 (1 January 2026), the second largest town in Favrskov Municipality after Hinnerup, located in Region Midtjylland in Central Jutland.
 Until 1 January 2007 it was the site of the municipal council of the now former Hadsten municipality.
 Other names for Hadsten are: Hadsten Stationsby.

 Hadsten has many educational institutions, including a technical school, gymnasium (Secondary school), and folk high school.
 Hadsten is famous for having one of the largest model railways in Europe.
 Besides that, Hadsten has the shortest pedestrian street in Europe.

 In Denmark, pronunciation of the town's name has often been the subject of confusion, as locals pronounce the name with a silent "d"; as "Ha'sten".

 Etymology

 Hadsten was mentioned in text for the first time in 1432 as Halstiern, which seems like it comes from the old Danish word tjærn, meaning 'little lake'.
 The river in Hadsten, Lilleåen, did at the time form a little lake at Kollerup Gods.

 When the train station was built, the town of Vinterslev was actually larger, but since the Post Office believe it would cause confusion with the town Vinderslev in Silkeborg Municipality, Hadsten Stationsby was chosen instead.